AHL LabNote 27-Submission Instructions

 Requests for AHL Project Contract Work

 Clients who wish the AHL to perform project contract work, e.g., for large volumes, longer term research projects, etc., need to complete and return the Checklist for Requests for AHL Contract Work prior to submitting any samples.
 This will allow the AHL to create a service quotation that can be agreed upon and signed by both parties.
+If this is a contract through your personal consulting company, we recommend that we jointly sign our Mutual Confidentiality & Non-Disclosure Agreement.

 If you are in doubt about sample collection, please contact the laboratory at 519 824-4120 ext 54530 or firstname.lastname@example.org